HOMS-OSS/ruperf/CONTRIBUTING.md

 Before you commit
 ---

-1. Make sure to configure git hooks for formating and pre commit checks using clippy and `cargo format`.
+1. Make sure to configure git hooks for formating and pre-commit checks using clippy and `cargo format`.

 in the root directory, after pulling from upstream do
 ```